Camillus de Lellis: Early life

 Camillus de Lellis was born on 25 May 1550 at Bucchianico (now in Abruzzo, then part of the Kingdom of Naples).
-His mother, Camilla Compelli de Laureto, was nearly fifty when she gave birth to him.
+His mother, Camilla Compelli de Laureto, was nearly sixty when she gave birth to him.
 His father was an officer in both the Neapolitan and French royal armies and was seldom home.
 De Lellis had his father's temper and, due to his mother's age and retiring nature, she felt unable to control him as he grew up.
 She died in 1562.
 As a consequence he grew up neglected by the family members who took him in after her death.
 Tall for his age, at the age of thirteen he began to accompany his father from one military camp to another.
 At sixteen, De Lellis joined his father in the Venetian army and fought in a war against the Turks.

 After a number of years of military service, his regiment was disbanded in 1575.
 He entered Rome's San Giacomo Hospital for treatment, but was eventually turned out of the hospital because of his quarrelsome attitude.
 Having gambled away all his possessions, De Lellis took work as a laborer at the Capuchin friary at Manfredonia; he was constantly plagued, however, by a leg wound he received while in the army, which would not heal.
 Despite his aggressive nature and excessive gambling, the guardian of the friary saw a better side to his nature, and continually tried to bring that out in him.
 Eventually the friar's exhortations penetrated his heart and he had a religious conversion in 1575.
 He then entered the novitiate of the Capuchin friars.
 His leg wound, however, had continued to plague him and was declared incurable by the physicians, thus he was denied admission to that Order.